Battle of Rhodes (1943)

 The Battle of Rhodes took place between Italian and German forces for the control of Rhodes, a Greek island in the Italian (1912–1943) Dodecanese islands in the Aegean Sea.
 The Italian authorities in Rome had been negotiating the Armistice of Cassibile with the Allies and the Germans had been manoeuvring to launch a coup in Italy and Italian-garrisoned areas in southern Europe, at the first sign of treachery to the Axis.
 German troops had been sent to Rhodes with tanks, artillery and air support.
 The British deception Operation Mincemeat intended to divert German attention from Sicily may have added to German apprehensions over the Aegean area.

 Background

 When the Armistice of Cassibile was announced, on 8 September 1943, Admiral Inigo Campioni was the governor of the Italian Dodecanese, the Cyclades and the Northern Sporades; his seat was in Rhodes.
 The military commander of the Italian forces in the archipelago was Rear Admiral Carlo Daviso di Charvensod.
-With no orders from Rome and lack of information about the general situation of the Italian armed forces, the high command of the Italian armed forces in the Aegean (Egeomil), headquartered at Rhodes, had to choose whether it should keep fighting with the German forces or remain loyal to Victor Emanuel III.
-Like many other commands, the Italian commands in the Aegean decided to consider the Germans as enemies, thus leading to the German invasion of the islands.
+With no orders from Rome and no information about the situation of the Italian armed forces, the high command of the Italian armed forces in the Aegean (Egeomil) also in Rhodes, had to choose whether it should remain loyal to the Axis or to Victor Emanuel III.
+The Italian commands in the Aegean decided to consider the Germans as enemies.